Foroughmo/CogniEdu/README.md

 </p>
 The story begins with a hypothetical student, Nick Ramen.
 Nick Ramen, a college student, faces a common challenge: balancing the best college experience possible while maintaining good grades, a healthy sleep schedule, and a social life.
 However, he eventually overcommits and becomes overwhelmed, leading to a decline in grades and confusion on how to navigate his academic struggles.

-Like Nick, approximately 86% of college students face challenges in effectively managing their time, which can lead to procrastination, stress, and a decline in academic performance.
+<br> Like Nick, approximately 86% of college students face challenges in effectively managing their time, which can lead to procrastination, stress, and a decline in academic performance.<sup>[1](#footnote1)</sup>

 **Here is how CogniEdu can help:**